 Special requirements: It is recommended that participants bring their PC's having at least 5 GB free disk space and a mouse.
 Operation system recommended: Windows XP or newer.

 The Workshop for Conservation, Restoration and Documentation of Ancient Greek Pottery will guide the participants through the history of the ancient Greek pottery and the process of pottery conservation, restoration, documentation and study.
 Both the theoretical and practical courses will be based on ancient Greek pottery found in Sozopol ( the ancient Greek city of Apollonia Pontica on the Black Sea Coast ).
-The course includes three modules: 1) practical work in conservation, restoration and documentation of ancient pottery ( involving authentic pottery shards found in Apollonia Pontica); 2) lectures on topics related to the archaeological context of restored vessels and to conservation and restoration of ancient Greek pottery; 3) excursions to the ancient coastal towns of Nessebar (UNESCO World Heritage Site) and Sozopol (including study visits to their archaeological museums).
+The course includes three modules: 1) practical work in conservation, restoration and documentation of ancient pottery ( involving authentic pottery shards found in Apollonia Pontica); 2) lectures on topics related to the archaeological context of restored vessels and to conservation and restoration of ancient Greek pottery; 3) excursion to the ancient coastal towns of Nessebar (UNESCO World Heritage Site) and a sightseeing tour of Sozopol (including study visits to their archaeological museums).
 Refer to the Course Program and Agenda below!

 By the end of the workshop the participants will: